 HPV E6/E7 mRNA Detection Powered by SuperbDNA™ Technology

 Probe set oligonucleotides bind a contiguous region of the target E6/E7 mRNAs and selectively capture target RNAs to a solid surface during hybridization.
-Signal amplification is performed via sequential hybridization of Pre-Amplifier, Amplifier and label probe.
+Signal amplification is performed via sequential hybridization of the Pre-Amplifier, Amplifier and label probes.

 Step 1: Lyse Samples